datacontroller/datacontroller.io/content/blog/5-zero-code-ways-to-import-excel-into-sas/index.md

   - Excel
 ---

-<p>Your data is in Excel and you need to import it into SAS.
-You googled, and discovered 500 different methods.
+Your data is in Excel and you need to import it into SAS.
+You googled, and discovered 5000 different methods.
 Which to choose?
 We compare and contrast 5 approaches to this perennial problem.
 Before we get onto that though - <strong>why</strong> is it such a problem?

-The crux of the issue is:</p> <h2>Flexibility vs Scalability</h2>
+The crux of the issue is: <h2>Flexibility vs Scalability</h2>

 Excel, as you probably know, is incredibly flexible.
 Data can spread in all directions, move around, be positioned anywhere, on any cell, of any worksheet in a workbook.
 That workbook can have different names, exist in different locations, be of different types (xls, xlsx, xlsm).
 That's before we get down to whether the data arrives as values, formatted values, formulas, or [other dragons](https://www.linkedin.com/posts/allanbowe_data-engineers-in-your-experience-what-activity-6771408875544461312-Weqt).
 And the fact that, as it is typically stored on a shared filesystem, it can be changed by anyone, at any time.